Anna Fotyga: Member of the European Parliament, 2014–present

 From 2014 until 2019, Fotyga served chair of the European Parliament Subcommittee on Security and Defence.
 She has since been a full member of both the Committee on Foreign Affairs and its Subcommittee on Security and Defence.

 In 2015, news media reported that Fotyga was included in a Russian blacklist of prominent people from the European Union who are not allowed to enter the country.

 In 2020, Fotyga was appointed by NATO Secretary General Jens Stoltenberg to join a group of experts to support his work in a reflection process to further strengthen NATO's political dimension.

 Political positions

 Fotyga's position on foreign affairs is congruent with the policy stance of PiS, based on the concept of Poland as a strong, independent country, poised to confront Germany or Russia when necessary.
 She has also pursued a policy of close alignment with the U.S.

 On 23 November 2016 Fotyga proposed a resolution to counteract propaganda against the EU, which includes advocating censoring Russian media, such as RT and Sputnik.
 The proposal came under criticism of European Federation of Journalists, and Russian government.

+Fotyga has signed a petition supporting the recognition of the Chechen Republic of Ichkeria by the European Parliament.